Increase DR score red

 💡 The importance of earning high-quality backlinks

-When working on achieving more inbound links, it’s essential to aim for high-quality backlinks.
+When working on achieving more inbound links pointing to your website, it’s essential to aim for high-quality backlinks.
 Quality links include those that:

 • Come from high domain authority websites.